NVIDIA/GenerativeAIExamples/README.md

 ## Known issues
 In each of the network READMEs, we indicate any known issues and encourage the community to provide feedback.

+*Note::*
+- The datasets provided as part of this project is under a different license for research and evaluation purposes.
+- This project will download and install additional third-party open source software projects.
+Review the license terms of these open source projects before use.